-For the overall student population, we have set our 2021-22 goals as follows: Access, Retention, and Completion each will increase by 20 percentage points; Transfer will increase by 5.5 percentage points and Award will increase by 5.1 percentage points, each of which reflects 10% of the overall student population.
+For the overall student population, we have set our 2021-22 goals as follows: Access, Retention, and Transfer Math/English Completion each will increase by 20 percentage points; Transfer will increase by 35% or 2.9 percentage points to align with the Chancellor's Vision for Success and Award/Vision Goal Completion will increase by 20%, which reflects the Vision for Success goal for Award/Vision Goal Completion.
 The newly adopted strategic plan includes an equity statement to provide an equity lens through which to view the strategic goals and to emphasize the college's orientation toward reducing the achievement gap by 40% within 5 years and eliminating the achievement gap within 10 years, which is consistent with the Chancellor's Office Vision for Success.
-For SEA the college has set its aspirational goals as follows: The goals for DI groups for Access, Retention, and Completion (Percentage Point Gap methodology) were set at an increase of 20 percentage points over the baseline success rate; Transfer and Award (Proportionality Index methodology) goals were set such that 10% of the population will be successful.
+For SEA the college has set its aspirational goals as follows: The goals for DI groups for Access, Retention, and Completion (Percentage Point Gap methodology) were set at an increase of 20 percentage points over the baseline success rate; Transfer and Award (Proportionality Index methodology) goals were set to increase by 35% and 20%, respectively.
 For the first three, we increased the total group goal by 20 points and closed the equity gap by 40%.
-For the last two groups (Transfer and Award) we set a goal for each group to reach a success rate of 10% of their population by 2021-22.
-The college's historical equity data shows that African American, Hispanic, and American Indian/Alaskan Native students are experiencing disproportionate impact in course completion, degree and certificate completion, and transfer.
-The State Chancellor's Office current equity data shows that ARC students from almost all groups are experiencing disproportionate impact in at least one of the student success metrics, as illustrated in the chart below:
+For the last two groups (Transfer and Award) we set a goal for each group to be in line with the Chancellor's Vision for Success.
+The college's local equity data shows that African American, Hispanic, and American Indian/Alaskan Native students are experiencing disproportionate impact in course completion, degree and certificate completion, and transfer.
+The State Chancellor's Office equity data shows that ARC students from nearly all groups are experiencing disproportionate impact in at least one of the student success metrics, as illustrated in the chart below: